ryanloutos/WashU-Bears-Baseball-Website/README.md

   15pt - Users can choose what statistics they want to see from their outings and it displays in a readable manner (minimum 5 statistics calculated)
-  10pt - Coach, team manager, and pitcher himself can enter data for a specific pitcher 5pt - Any user can look at anyone’s data but can only edit their own 10pt - Users that have write data can go back and make changes to the data from a specific outing 15pt - Creative Portion
+  10pt - Coach, team manager, and pitcher himself can enter data for a specific pitcher 5pt - Any user can look at anyone’s data but can only edit their own 10pt - Users that have write access can go back and make changes to the data from a specific outing 15pt - Creative Portion

 Approved By: Connor Stevens